StormFireFox1/Refuge/content/post/2019-08-18-arch-linux-dual-boot.md

 As you know, from my
 [previous article](/2019/05/10/back-to-the-basics-a-simple-terminal/),
-I thorougly enjoyed switching to terminals, and Arch Linux is a distribution designed to be simple and lightweight.
+I thoroughly enjoyed switching to terminals, and Arch Linux is a distribution designed to be simple and lightweight.
 Therefore, it allows me to build my workflow from the ground up, trimming out any fat.
 It also forces you to learn the intricacies of most Linux-level abstractions (not on the kernel level,